George Rodney, 1st Baron Rodney: Martinique

 Rodney was elected MP for Penryn in 1761.
 Lord Anson then selected him to command the naval element of a planned amphibious attack on the lucrative and strategically important French colony of Martinique in the West Indies, promoting him over the heads of a number of more senior officers.
 A previous British attack on Martinique had failed in 1759.
 The land forces for the attack on Martinique were to be a combination of troops from various locations including some sent out from Europe and reinforcements from New York City, who were available following the Conquest of Canada which had been completed in 1760.
 During 1761 Martinique was blockaded by Sir James Douglas to prevent reinforcements or supplies from reaching it.
 In 1762 he was formally appointed commander-in-chief of the Leeward Islands Station.

-Within the first three months of 1762, Monckton and he captured captured the French colony of Martinique, while both Saint Lucia and Grenada had surrendered to his squadron.
-During the siege of Fort Royal (later Fort de France) his seamen and marines rendered splendid service on shore.
+In early 1762, Rodney and Robert Monckton led an expeditionary force which captured Martinique, while both Saint Lucia and Grenada had surrendered to his squadron.
+During the siege of Fort Royal his seamen and marines rendered excellent service on shore.
 Afterwards Rodney's squadron, amounting to eight ships of the line joined the British expedition to Cuba bringing the total number of ships of the line to 15 by the end of April 1762.
 However he was later criticised for moving his ships to protect Jamaica from attack by a large Franco-Spanish force that had gathered in the area, rather than waiting to support the expedition as he had been ordered.

-Following the Treaty of Paris in 1763, Admiral Rodney returned home having been during his absence made Vice-Admiral of the Blue and having received the thanks of both Houses of Parliament.
+Following the Treaty of Paris in 1763, Rodney returned home having been during his absence made Vice-Admiral of the Blue on 21 October 1762 and having received the thanks of both Houses of Parliament.
 In the peace terms Martinique was returned to France.